 Milk warming facilities are available in the cafe.

 Sheffield Manor Lodge has not told us about their dining options.

 Sheffield Manor Lodges Rhubard Shed Cafe offers traditional farmhouse food and there is a snack bar at the discovery centre.

-Sheffield Manor Lodge has not told us if they are fully wheelchair friendly.
+No, Sheffield Manor Lodge is not wheelchair friendly.

 Yes, Sheffield Manor Lodge have stated they are pushchair friendly.